SAP-samples/teched2025-IN163/exercises/ex2/README.md

 <br>![image](/exercises/ex2/images/02_06_aem_01.png)

 9. Switch to tab **Partitions**.
-We can see that AEM has distributed the Messages to Partition 2 and 6.
-Partition 2 has 2 messages, partition 6 one.
+We can see that AEM has distributed the Messages to Partition number 1 and number 2.
+Partition number 1 has one message, partition number 2 has two.
 Depending on which **QueueID** value you have chosen, the partition numbers for your tests may differ.
 You can also see more details if you click one partition and there on **Messages Queued**.
 So, those two partitions are blocked until the error has been resolved.

 <br>![image](/exercises/ex2/images/02_06_aem_02.png)